Here you will find information about the range of pressure relief mattresses you can select from, depending on the user’s level of risk.

-Independent Living has an area dedicated to general advice about pressure relief, including the latest NICE guidance on prevention and treatment of pressure ulcers.
-This is the link.
+Independent Living has an area dedicated to general advice about pressure relief, Can you prevent pressure ulcers?.

 NICE guidance on pressure management

 Current NICE guidance is that all vulnerable people, including those with a grade 1–2 pressure ulcer, should receive, as a minimum provision, a high specification foam pressure relief mattress, and the ulcer should be closely observed for deterioration.

 As a minimum provision people with a grade 3–4 pressure ulcer should have:

 an alternating pressure mattress or high specification foam mattress with an alternating pressure overlay, or

 a sophisticated continuous low pressure system (for example, low air loss, air flotation, viscous fluid).
 Ensuring that:

 • the mattress does not elevate people to an unsafe height

 • the person is within the recommended weight range for the mattress.

 There is an extensive article explaining the relationship between pressure relief mattresses and overlays, and the incidence of bed falls in care home environments, here.